BUCOVINA Extra Day Tour

 - Arbore Church (1502) - UNESCO

-*** Price does not include: entrance fees, photo-video taxes and lunch.
-Optional we'll stop for picnic or lunch.
+*** Price does not include: entrance fees 10 Lei/person/monastery and lunch.
+We'll stop for lunch and you'll decide the menu.

-Upon request! we can customise the tour and we can add other spots like: Cacica salt mine, Suceava fortress and Village Museum.
+Upon request!
+We'll offer private tour and can customize the trip to add following sightseeing: Cacica salt mine, Suceava fortress and the Bucovina Village Museum.

 We’ll start with Dragomirna Monastery (1609) was built in a marvelous area, close to the forest, beyond the village of Mitocul Dragomirnei.
 Conceived to be tall (42m) - highest church in Moldavia and narrow (9,6m), with thepolygonal apse from West, the church impresses by its monumental allure.